ascensum/gen-image-factory/docs/architecture/testing-strategy.md

 - **Release**: Runs automatically on version tags (e.g., `v1.0.0`)
 - **Manual**: Can be triggered via `workflow_dispatch` in GitHub Actions UI

+**Optimization Strategy (Story 1.20.1)**:
+- **Browser Selection**: Chromium-only execution for all triggers (manual, workflow_dispatch, scheduled, and tag runs)
+  - Rationale: Electron app uses Chromium engine, so cross-browser testing (firefox, webkit) is not applicable
+  - Performance: ~3x faster than multi-browser execution
+- **Cross-Platform Matrix**: Tests run on all three platforms (ubuntu-latest, windows-latest, macos-latest) to catch OS-specific issues (file paths, permissions, native module compatibility)
+- **Worker Configuration**: 1 worker on CI (configured in `playwright.config.ts`) for reliability
+  - Rationale: Running multiple Electron instances on 2-core GitHub workers causes flakiness
+  - Local development: 3 workers for faster feedback
+- **Performance**: Execution time ~18 minutes for full suite across all platforms
+- **CI Environment Optimizations**:
+  - Sandbox-disabling arguments for Linux CI reliability (`--no-sandbox`, `--disable-setuid-sandbox`, `--disable-dev-shm-usage`, `--disable-gpu`)
+  - Increased expect timeout (10s on CI vs 5s locally) for slow UI hydration
+  - xvfb for headless display on Linux runners

 **Jobs**:
-- **E2E Tests**: Runs full Playwright test suite
+- **E2E Tests**:
-  - Installs dependencies and Playwright browsers
+  - Installs dependencies and Playwright browsers (Chromium only)
   - Builds application
-  - Executes all E2E tests
+  - Executes E2E tests with Chromium on all platforms (ubuntu, windows, macos)
+  - Uses 1 worker for reliable parallel test execution on CI
   - Uploads test reports as artifacts (retained for 30 days)

 **Note**: E2E tests are NOT required on every push (too slow) but are mandatory before releases and run nightly to catch regressions.
+The optimization strategy prioritizes reliability and cross-platform coverage over multi-browser testing, which is not applicable for Electron applications.

 ### Scheduled Security Scans